GoSuda

 16}

-For mcpClients and tools used herein, please refer to this file.
-For the provider, which will utilize Ollama's, please refer to this file.
+For mcpClients and tools used here, please refer to this file.
+For provider, which will be Ollama's, please refer to this file.

 1func (r *Runner) Run(ctx context.Context, prompt string) (string, error) {